o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/using-morph-targets-to-deform-characters.md

 ## Importing Morph Targets {#animation-editor-importing-morph-targets}

-When you import an `.fbx` file into Lumberyard, all morph targets and morph target motions in that file are imported as part of the actor\.
+When you import an `.fbx` file into O3DE, all morph targets and morph target motions in that file are imported as part of the actor\.
 This allows you to open your actor file in the **Animation Editor** without additional steps\.

 You can also change how morph targets are imported\.